grundic/yagocd/README.rst

 Code Organisation
 -----------------
-The code in the library organized as follows: the main entry point, that user should use is `yagocd.client.Yagocd` class.
+The code in the library organized as follows: the main entry point, that user should use is :code:`yagocd.client.Yagocd` class.
 Creating instance of it gives you access to all properties and actions gocd server provides.
 This class contains list of managers, each of which is responsible for it's particular area.
-Each manager could be accessed as a property of `Yagocd` class.
+Each manager could be accessed as a property of :code:`Yagocd` class.
 Here is list of them:

-* `agents`: manage build agents
+- :code:`agents`: manage build agents
-* `configurations`: manage configuration
+- :code:`configurations`: manage configuration
-* `feeds`: work with feeds
+- :code:`feeds`: work with feeds
-* `materials`: list,modify and notify materials
+- :code:`materials`: list,modify and notify materials
-* `pipelines`: work with pipelines
+- :code:`pipelines`: work with pipelines
-* `properties`: work with job's properties
+- :code:`properties`: work with job's properties
-* `stages`: work with stages
+- :code:`stages`: work with stages
-* `users`: manage users
+- :code:`users`: manage users

 Each of managers wraps REST API calls in functions.
 Depending on return value, it could be possible to get instance of another class, that will provide additional functionality.
-For example, `yagocd.resources.pipeline.PipelineManager` manager could return instance of `yagocd.resources.pipeline.PipelineEntity`, which represents itself entity of specific pipeline and has corresponding methods.
+For example, :code:`yagocd.resources.pipeline.PipelineManager` manager could return instance of :code:`yagocd.resources.pipeline.PipelineEntity`, which represents itself entity of specific pipeline and has corresponding methods.

 Development notes
 -----------------